 Specifications

-Frame: Orbea Wild Hydro alloy frame
+Frame: Orbea Wild Hydro aluminium frame, 150mm rear travel

-Motor: Bosch Performance Line CX, up to 85Nm
+Motor: Bosch Performance Line CX Gen 5

 Battery: Bosch PowerTube 750Wh